rakki194/cringe.live/content/en/docs/yiff_toolkit/comfyui/_index.md

 - At $phi_t = \pi/2$, we have pure noise
 - The angle smoothly interpolates between these states

 While the standard formulation predicts noise $\epsilon$, an alternative approach called v-prediction parameterizes the diffusion process in terms of velocity.
-In this formulation, we define an angle $\phi_t = \text{arctan}(\sigma_t/\alpha_t)$ that represents the progression through the diffusion process.
-For a variance-preserving process, we have:
+In this formulation, we use an angle $\phi_t = \text{arctan}(\sigma_t/\alpha_t)$ to represent the progression through the diffusion process.

 $$
 \alpha_\phi = \cos(\phi), \quad \sigma_\phi = \sin(\phi)